 When it comes to the satisfaction of NUSes with the ECTS implementation in their respective countries, the same number of NUSes as in 2018 indicated that they are either satisfied or very satisfied with the implementation of ECTS (19 NUSes - 50%).
 Seven unions stated they are neither satisfied nor dissatisfied with the situation linked to ECTS in their country.
 This illustrates that even though all EHEA countries use ECTS as a way to structure the national credits system on some level, it is not well-organised across Europe.
 The students' reasons for dissatisfaction with the system are of a wide range.
-One union less than in 2018 stated of ECTS happen on the basis of the formulation of learning outcomes?
+One union less than in 2018 stated formulation of learning outcomes?